KamiShire/Concurrent-and-distributed-programming/README.md

-# Concurrent and distributed programming
+# Distributed and concurrent programming
-Repo of the course Concurrent and distributed programming.
+Repo of the course Distributed and concurrent programming.
 In it there are all the homework assignements